 Review and road test of the BMW 5 Series

-The seventh generation BMW 5 Series claims to be significantly lighter, safer, quieter and more efficient than ever before.
+This improved version of the seventh generation BMW 5 Series claims to be significantly smarter, more sophisticated and more efficient than ever before.
 Plenty to worry rivals then.
 Jonathan Crouch takes a look at what's on offer.

 Ten Second Review of the BMW 5 Series